jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 The endpoint runs on the server and uses [fs](https://nodejs.org/api/fs.html) to read all the files in the /content directory.

 ### Front matter
-When all the files are loaded, I pass them through [Front Matter](https://www.npmjs.com/package/front-matter), which allows you to extract all the metadata from a markdown file.
+When all the files are loaded, I pass them through [Front Matter](https://www.npmjs.com/package/front-matter), which allows me to extract all the metadata from a markdown file.
-This way, I split the file into the metadat and the actual markdown that needs to be rendered.
+This way, I split the file into the metadata and the actual markdown that needs to be rendered.

 ### Viewcount
 At this point each post already knows his final url, so I can start collecting the viewcount.